Table of contents

 Rather than picking one order at a time, you may wish to combine several orders onto a single pick list.
 This improves productivity and reduces the number of trips through the warehouse that the operators have to make.

-In the Ongoing WMS, such combined pick lists are called pick orders.
+In Ongoing WMS, such combined pick lists are called pick orders.
 Each order is automatically assigned a specific bin number in the pick order.
 After printing the pick order, a warehouse operator can make a single trip through the warehouse with a picking cart and pick all orders on the pick order at the same time.

 Working with pick orders, basic use-case